Children of the Jordan Family

-In 1861 William was living in lodgings at 48 Howe Street, Aston, Birmingham and working as a watchmaker, having served his apprenticeship.
-Emily was living with her mother, Sarah, and seven siblings, her father Thomas having died.
+In 1861 William was living in lodgings at 48 Howe Street, Aston, Birmingham and, having served his appreenticeship, was working as a watchmaker.
+Emily was living with her mother, Sarah, and seven siblings, her father, Thomas, having died.
 Somewhere their paths crossed and they married in 1863 in Staffordshire.

 The next census was in 1871 but their movements can be traced by the places their children were born: in 1865 their son, James W, was born in Coventry, as was their daughter, Ellen C, in 1866.
 They then moved up to Glasgow, where they had another daughter, Emily, in 1869, before returning to Birmingham, where Margaret Jessie, the donor, was born in 1871.
 On the 1871 census we find them living in Chorlton-on-Medlock, Lancashire.

 The 1881 census recorded their address in Barton-upon-Irwell, Lancashire.
 William was a watchmaker jobber and his son, James, was an apprentice.